Objective trajectories in hybrid classical-quantum dynamics: The classical-quantum master equation and its unravelling

 The resulting master equation is

+The dynamics in this equation are completely determined by the choice of the free parameters $\tau_{\alpha\beta}$, and the choice of the Lindblad operators $L_{\alpha}$ and the functions $h^{\alpha\beta}(z)$.

-and we see that to 0'th order in the $\tau_{\alpha\beta}$, this master equation reproduces Hamiltonian dynamics in the appropriate limit.
+We see that to 0'th order in the $\tau_{\alpha\beta}$, this master equation reproduces Hamiltonian dynamics in the appropriate limit.
 Namely, if we expand the exponential in the right hand side of the equation for small values of the parameters $\tau_{\alpha\beta}$'s, we obtain

-where the parameters $\tau_{\alpha\beta}$'s play the role of the relaxation rates The first term of Eq.~\eqref{eq:cq-expanded} is the dynamics of the quantum system, which can in principle depend on the classical degrees of freedom.
+where the parameters $\tau_{\alpha\beta}$'s play the role of the relaxation rates.
+The first term of Eq.~\eqref{eq:cq-expanded} is the dynamics of the quantum system, which can in principle depend on the classical degrees of freedom.
 In this way, it represents the evolution of the quantum system as controlled by the classical one.
-The next two terms are purely Lindbladian dynamics, and in the limit that $\tau_{\alpha\beta}\rightarrow 0$, it can lead to rapid decoherence of the quantum system.
+The terms on the first line of Eq.~\eqref{eq:cq-expanded} which include a summation over $\alpha, \beta$ weighted by $\frac{1}{\tau_{\alpha \beta}}$ define purely Lindbladian dynamics and in the limit that $\tau_{\alpha\beta}\rightarrow 0$, it can lead to rapid decoherence of the quantum system.
 The final term is the interaction Hamiltonian dynamics we desire, namely under the trace, it is $\tr{\{\htot,\cqstate\}}$.
 We can think of it as the counter-part to the commutator in the sense that it gives the back-action of the quantum system on the classical one, while the commutator reflects the influence of the classical system on the quantum one.
 Indeed, in the classical limit, we expect $-i[\htot(z),\cqstate]$ to act as the Poisson bracket with respect to the degrees of freedom of the quantum system, while in this limit one can verify that ${\{h\ab,L_\alpha\cqstate L^\dagger_\beta\}}$ are the additional terms of the Poisson bracket with respect to the degrees of freedom of the classical system.
 We can take purely classical dynamics to correspond to identity Lindblad operators which we take to be $L_{\alpha = 0} = \Id$.
-If we wish this classical dynamics to be purely deterministic, then we can take $\tau_{00}\rightarrow 0$, so that we have a term in the dynamics given by $\{H_C,\cqstate\}$ with the classical Hamiltonian is defined as
+If we wish this classical dynamics to be purely deterministic, then we can take $\tau_{00}\rightarrow 0$, because in this limit, the only terms which remain in the expansion of the exponential are the pure Lindbladian term which acts only on the quantum system and the deterministic term in the dynamics given by $\{H_C,\cqstate\}$ with the classical Hamiltonian defined as

 Higher order terms can lead to diffusion in phase space.
 For example, at first order in $\tau$, Eq.~\eqref{eq:cq-expanded} will acquire terms of the form